SkoolNotes/Taproot/2020HIST201/KBhHIST201NapoleonDebatePrep.md

 ## Robespierre, Republic of Virtue

 Jacobins like Robespierre supported the use of terror due to their believe that terror was instrumental to rescue the Revolution from destruction.
-Sobspierre throught him
+Sobspierre throught himself as the model of good virtunes, citizenship, and patriotism.

+* Argued that the goal is "peaceful enjoyment of liberty and equality; reign of eternal justice w/ laws in everyone"
+	* Low and cruel passions
+*